Flute, cello, piano

 Score and parts included.

-Commissioned by the Music Fund of the First Unitarian Society of Minneapolis, with generous support by the family of Raymond and Leola Schreurs, in honor of their sixtieth wedding anniversary.
+Commissioned by the family of Raymond and Leola Schreurs through the Music Fund of the First Unitarian Society of Minneapolis, in honor of their sixtieth wedding anniversary.

 Premiere—Trudi Anderson, flute; Lucia Magney, cello; Barbara Brooks, Minneapolis, MN 5/11